-Your new lender is likely to give you a loan for 100% or slightly more of the present-day value of the vehicle, but they’re not going to risk loaning you more money than what your vehicle is worth.
+Your new lender is likely to give you a loan for 100% or slightly more of the present-day value of the vehicle, but it’s not going to risk loaning you more money than what your vehicle is worth.

 So if you owe $20,000 on a vehicle that’s worth just $15,000, you’re unlikely to qualify for a refinanced loan unless you can pay $5,000 upfront.

-Question 3: Can I Actually Save Money with a New Loan?
+Question 3: Can I Actually Save Money With a New Loan?

 Clark’s auto refinancing rule should be your guide, but there may be some grey areas in the decision-making process when determining how much savings are actually worth taking on a new loan.

 Let’s walk through a few things you should check as you try to determine the value of a car loan refinance in your overall financial life.